Isaac Luxe

 Keratosis pilaris, sometimes called “chicken skin,” is a common skin condition that causes patches of rough-feeling bumps to appear on the skin.
 These tiny bumps or pimples are actually dead skin cells plugging hair follicles.
 They sometimes appear red or brown in color.

-To know more about the treatment for Keratosis Pilaris, consult the Skin Specialist in Mumbai, Dr. Geetika Mittal Gupta.
+To know more about the treatment for Keratosis Pilaris, consult the, Dr. Geetika Mittal Gupta.
 With over a decade of experience, Dr. Geetika at ISAAC Luxe provides effective dermatological solutions.

 It is commonly found on the upper arms, thighs, cheeks, or buttocks.
 It isn’t contagious, and these bumps don’t usually cause any discomfort or itching.